wp-plugins/roost-for-bloggers/readme.txt

 == Frequently Asked Questions ==

 = What does Roost cost? =
-**It's free!** No setup fees, no surprises, no limitations on your site visitors or subscribers.
+Our Starter Plan is $9 per month and supports all features in the plugin.
+We do have custom plans available with more features or if you need additional included monthly notifications.
+All plans have 30-day trials and no additional setup fees, no surprises, and no limitations on your site visitors or subscribers.

-= Free?
-Really?
-What's the catch? =
-No catch!
-We believe in providing a great service and making it accessible to everyone.
-So...
-It's free.
-(Up to 100,000 messages.
-If you hit that...
-We'll need to talk.)
-We also do have some stellar features available with our paid monthly plans.
-Check out all of our [montly plans](https://goroost.com/pricing).

 = Is it really this easy to use push notifications in Chrome, Android, and Safari on my site? = Yup!
 Cool right?